Grocery stores restocking bare shelves amid virus outbreak

 Even with the one-item-limit per customer, those essential items still going fast.

-Hi Nabor stores are not adjusting their hours, allowing customers to shop during regular business hours.
+Hi Nabor stores are adjusting their hours, allowing the elderly to shop from 7 a.m. to 8 a.m., and customers to shop during regular business hours.